Welcome to the

 Magnetic Reference Laboratory

-Catalog Pages (Part Numbers and Prices)
+Catalog Pages (Part Numbers)

 To Place an Order

 Magnetic Reference Laboratory (MRL) makes and sells Calibration Tapes (what is a "Calibration Tape"?) for analog audio magnetic tape reproducers in the Open Reel format.
 We no longer make Calibration Tapes in the Broadcast Cartridge format – lube tape and carts are no longer available.
 We also do not make calibration cassette tapes.

 On this webpage, you will be able to access all of our literature, which we have made available in the PDF format.

 If your browser does not have a built-in PDF/Acrobat reader, you can download a free reader from Foxit.

 ● Which Calibration Tape Should I Buy?
 An Elementary Guide should help those who are new to analog magnetic tape recording to find the right Calibration Tape for their needs.